 Plan The Best Travel Experience On A Budget

 Holidaymakers report spending almost £5,000 for a two-week vacation a family of four.
 For anybody planning their summer break with the kids, it’s fair to say that budgeting can become challenging.
-Thankfully, there are many ways around the financing problem.
+Thankfully, there are many ways to the financing problem.
 In fact, if you’re careful about your plan and focus on the right details, you can travel without breaking the bank.

 Rule #1: A hotel is not always the best plan

 If you’re planning to stay a week or more in any location, you should stay away from hotel bookings.
 While a hotel room can be practical for a short weekend break, they prove to be less cost-effective when it comes to an extended vacation.
-Instead, families with 2 children or more should be looking for rentals, such as a 3 bedroom house for rent or even an Airbnb address, which tend to be friendlier on your budget.
-Typically, holiday homes tend to offer advantageous prices if you’re a returning customer or even if you are booking for more than a week – in which case the following weeks are likely to be cheaper.
+Instead, families with 2 children or more should be looking for rentals, such as a 3 bedroom house for rent or even an Airbnb address, which tends to be friendlier on your budget.
+Typically, holiday homes tend to offer advantageous prices if you’re a returning customer or even if you are looking for more than a week – in which case the following weeks are likely to be cheaper.
 You can also find house swap options, which lets you exchange your home with strangers for the duration of your vacation.

 Rule #2: Pick your luxury carefully